gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 In this post, I have two objectives.
 First, I am going to walk through a basic demonstration of the synthetic control method.
-Second, I am going to report a simple replication of the basic results in a recently published paper, in the Proceedings of the National Academy of Sciences,
+Second, I am going to report a simple replication of the basic results in a recently published paper, in the Proceedings of the National Academy of Sciences:
-namely:

 -   Mitze, T., Kosfeld, R., Rode, J., & Wälde, K. (2020).
 [Face masks considerably reduce COVID-19 cases in Germany.](https://www.pnas.org/content/117/51/32293 "Face masks